xuanngo2001/cust-live-deb/README.md

 # Custom Live Debian System
-Set of scripts to create custom Live Debian System.
+Set of scripts to create Custom Live Debian System.
 * Automatically calculate space used of each script.
+* It can remaster on top of itself.

+It comes in 2 flavors:
+* min: Strict minimum system with JWM light-weight window manager.
+From here, you can add your desired applications.
+* std: Standard system includes minimum system + commons applications.

 # Usage
 1. Change `DEB_REPO_URL` variable in `build-live.sh` to point to the Debian repository URL.